Domestic Ducks

 Sexing

-Ducks and geese can be vent sexed up to four weeks old by an experienced keeper examining the vent.
+Ducks and geese can be vent sexed up to four weeks old by an experienced keeper examining the vent, waterfowl have an externally produced penis, unlike chickens .
 The voice of female ducks deepens and becomes a proper quack at about 6 weeks of age, the males always rasp.

 Health and Disease